FIFO (First-In, First-Out)

 FAQs

 Yes.
-Most brokerages allow you to select "Specific Lot Identification" or "LIFO" at the time of the trade.
-This allows you to sell the shares with the highest cost basis first (minimizing gains) or the ones held longest (for long-term tax rates).
+Most brokerages allow you to select alternatives like "LIFO" or "Specific Identification" (selecting specific shares to sell) at the time of the trade.
+This is a common strategy used to minimize taxes by selling shares with the highest cost basis first, or to harvest tax losses to offset capital gains.

 The Bottom Line